In new role as G-20 chair, India set to focus on climate

 The G-20 will also be looking closely at alternative means to getting climate finance, experts say.
 The group could potentially take a leaf out of the Bridgetown initiative proposed by the prime minister of Barbados, Mia Mottley, which involves unlocking large sums of money from multilateral development banks and international financial institutions to help countries adapt to climate change and transition to cleaner energy.

-ORF’s Sarin said that as G-20 chair India can help move forward the conversation on the initiative.
+ORF’s Saran said that as G-20 chair India can help move forward the conversation on the initiative.
 Developing countries are often charged higher rates of interest when borrowing from global financial institutions.
-Rejigging global finance to make renewable energy more affordable in the developing world is key to curbing climate change, Sarin said.
+Rejigging global finance to make renewable energy more affordable in the developing world is key to curbing climate change, Saran said.

 The idea has recently gained traction amongst developed nations, with France’s Macron recently vocalizing his support.